Aegean Airlines Business Class Review: Is It Worth the Upgrade?

 The International Airport of Athens is the main hub of Aegean Airlines.
 The airline has several counters there, and at least two of them (sometimes up to four) are dedicated to Business Class passengers.
 There is usually no queue at all at these counters, and every time I flew from Athens to Berlin in Business Class, the service was excellent.
 The employees at the counters are always polite, and they will ask you if you’d like to have your boarding pass printed (I usually stay with my mobile boarding pass).

 When you fly Business Class with Aegean Airlines, you can also have extra luggage.
-To be more precise, you can have two suitcases up to 32 kilos each (which you should, of course, check-in) and carry-on luggage plus a laptop bag.
+To be more precise, you can have two suitcases up to 32 kilos each (which you should, of course, check in) and carry-on luggage plus a laptop bag.
 This is, of course, a very generous amount of luggage, but the truth is that I rarely use it because I prefer to travel light.

 However, if you plan to carry a lot of stuff with you, you should consider the Aegean Airlines Business Class: such excessive weight might cost you a significant amount of money to add to a plain economy ticket.

-Fast-track lane at Athens International Airport
+Fast-track and check-in at Athens Airport

 Aegean Airlines Business Class Lounge in Athens International Airport